Fear is back as market's typically worst month starts

 Summer is unofficially over now that investors have returned from the long Labor Day weekend.
 But is the year-long market rally about to end as well?

-But Wall Street giants Goldman Sachs (GS) and JPMorgan Chase (JPM) each fell about 3% as well.
+But Wall Street giants Goldman Sachs (GS) and JPMorgan Chase (JPM) dropped a few percentage points as well.
 Big banks would be hit hard by any slowdown in the global economy.

 And CNNMoney's Fear & Greed Index, which measures seven indicators of market sentiment, slid back into "fear" levels.